couchrest/couchrest_model/README.md

 Using this method of anonymous classes will *only* create arrays of objects.

+## Assocations

+Two types at the moment:

+    belongs_to :person

+    collection_of :tags

+TODO: Document properly!

+## Validations

+CouchRest Model automatically includes the new ActiveModel validations, so they should work just as the traditional Rails validations.
+For more details, please see the ActiveModel::Validations documentation.

+CouchRest Model adds the possibility to check the uniqueness of attributes using the @validates_uniqueness_of@ class method, for example:

+    class Person < CouchRest::Model::Base
+      property :title, String

+      validates_uniqueness_of :title
+    end

+The uniqueness validation creates a new view for the attribute or uses one that already exists.
+Given that the uniqueness check performs a request to the database, it is also possible to include a +:proxy+ parameter.
+This allows you to call a method on the document and provide an alternate proxy object.

+Examples:

+    # Same as not including proxy:
+    validates_uniqueness_of :title, :proxy => 'class'

+    # Person#company.people provides a proxy object for people
+    validates_uniqueness_of :title, :proxy => 'company.people'

 ## Notable Issues

 CouchRest Model uses active_support for some of its internals.
 Ensure you have a stable active support gem installed